resource11/rev_n_frontend/README.md

 * My fifth challenge was descoping animations and leveraging [Velocity.js](http://julian.com/research/velocity/) as an animation tool while I was debugging issues with GSAP.
 * My sixth challenge was gathering the data from the back end successfully and structuring my controllers and serializers to achieve this goal.

+* My seventh challenge was figuring out the most efficient way to add perspective views of each panel -- it's not as straigtforward as manipulating an element in a 3D-specific software program.

 ##Unsolved Issues
 * GSAP has a bit of a learning curve, I'm working on integrating better animations for the panel contents and overall UX.
-* The perspective views aren't displaying content yet.
-Need to add perspective views of each panel, and manipulating a div in CSS is not as straigtforward as manipulating an element in a 3D-specific software program.

-##Final Thoughts
-* In general, I think this is a fantastic capstone project for showing what I have learned at GA, and am looking forward to taking this app to the next level.
+* Css-generated gradients continuously repaint on the page when a div has a 3d transform property applied.

+##Upcoming versions
+* More complex animations to come.

 [License](LICENSE)
 ------------------